pinkstrawberries/Woven-Weather-Coding-for-Machine-Embroidery/README.md

 **Woven Weather** includes the following key features:

 * **Automated Embroidery of Temperature Data**: Using Processing and the PEmbroider library, this project automates the translation of climate data into embroidery patterns, making the process very efficient.
-* **Climate Visual Representation**: Each embroidered hexagon represents a month, showcasing average and extreme temperatures using color codes inspired by temperature blankets.
-* **Seasonal Stitch Patterns**: Different stitch styles for both the border and centre of the hexagon were integrated to reflect seasonal changes, applying specific patterns to seasons based on their unique characteristics.

-* **Automated Embroidery of Temperature Data**: Using Processing and the PEmbroider library, this project automates the translation of climate data into embroidery patterns, making the process very efficient.
 * **Assigning Colours to the Temperature Data**: Each hexagon in this project visualises temperature data from Sydney 2023, using a colour code ranging from cool blues and purples for lower temperatures to warm oranges and reds for higher temperatures.
 The colors are applied through the embroidery machine's instructions, which are converted from Processing code.

 * **Multilayered Polygon Generation**: The prototype generates consistent, uniform hexagons through trigonometric calculations, a shape that is currently missing from the PEmbroider library [**Examples**](examples/README.md).
 These hexagons are sized and positioned to fit neatly within a 4x4-inch embroidery hoop, balancing the aesthetics and ensuring effective use of space.